algolia/shipjs/GUIDE.md

 Or you can simply run `hub api user`, follow the instruction and it will generate the token and write the config file for you.

-### Before run Shipjs
+### Before running Shipjs
 Shipjs compares previous version.

-Before run `shipjs` commands, you need release first version by yourself.
+Before running the `shipjs` commands, you need release first version by yourself.

 Let's release first version with [yarn version](https://yarnpkg.com/en/docs/cli/version) commands.